Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 <h2 id="bioccheck">BiocCheck</h2>

 If you look in our [package guidelines](http://www.bioconductor.org/developers/package-guidelines/) you will see that not only must a package pass R CMD build and R CMD check without ERRORs or WARNINGs, but it must also pass a bunch of other requirements intended to make sure that your code is well documented and that it will integrate well into the rest of the project.
 Fortunately we have a tool to help you with this.
-From R Studio you can run build and check from the 'Build' menu.
+From RStudio you can run build and check from the 'Build' menu.
 But you can also test your own package for BiocCheck compliance like this:

 ```
     library(BiocCheck)